gabrielStanovsky/oie-benchmark/README.md

 ## Introduction

-Code for converting QA-SRL annotations to Open-IE extractions and comparing Open-IE parsers against a converted benchmark corpus.
+This repository contains code for converting QA-SRL annotations to Open-IE extractions and comparing Open-IE parsers against a converted benchmark corpus.
 This is an implementation of the algorithms described in our [EMNLP2016 paper](https://gabrielstanovsky.github.io/assets/papers/emnlp16a/paper.pdf).

 ### Citing